 “They [Afghan government] said the Americans had promised.
 Well, we know the value of American promises”, he added.
 “Such a move would not be an invasion in terms of a U.S.-Afghanistan bilateral security agreement”.

 What he meant here was that the U.S legalized its invasion and is closely intertwined with the government of Afghanistan.

-Posted by GPD on March 4, 2017, With 655 Reads Filed under World.
+Posted by GPD on March 4, 2017, With 690 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.